Arizona Cardinals vs. Jacksonville Jaguars NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Out of 16 games last year, Arizona played six with over 52 points scored, its current matchup's over/under.
+- Arizona and its opponent combined to score over 52 points, the current matchup's over/under, in six of 16 games last season.

-- Last season, seven of Jacksonville's 16 matchups went over 52 total points scored.
+- Last year, seven of Jacksonville's 16 games had a combined total of more than 52 points scored.

-- These two teams averaged a combined 44.7 points per game a season ago, 7.3 less points than the total of 52 set for this matchup.
+- The Cardinals and the Jaguars combined to average 7.3 less points per game a season ago than the over/under of 52 set for this game.

-- Opponents of these two teams averaged a combined 53.7 points per game last season, 1.7 more than the point total in this matchup.
+- Opponents of these teams averaged a combined 53.7 points per game last season, 1.7 more than the over/under for this game.

-- The average total for Jaguars games in 2020 was 3.0 fewer points than the point total of 52 for this outing.
+- The average point total for the Jaguars in 2020 was 3.0 points lower than this game's over/under.

 Cardinals stats and trends